 With EXEC you can supply values for some, but not all, variables used in the procedure.
 In that case, values not provided in the EXEC command must be supplied using another Dialogue Manager command.
-For an example, see Supplying Variable Values From Another Procedure on page 347.

 If the variable is positional (that is, if it is a numbered variable), you do not need to specify the variable name in the EXEC command.
 WebFOCUS matches the EXEC values to the positional variables as they are encountered in the procedure.
 Therefore, it is critical to enter the appropriate value for each variable in order.